 Alongside increasing public transit investments across the Puget Sound region, transit is a growing segment of commute trips.
 Not only can an investment in employee transit passes provide a tremendous return and savings on parking, it is one of the most significant ways to encourage a culture of sustainability at your company.

-As an added perk, the employee transit passes can be administered to reduce the tax burden on both employers and employees and can be either loaded monthly or managed annually (see "Tax Benefit Programs" below).
+As an added perk, the employee transit passes can be administered to reduce the tax burden on both employers and employees and can be either loaded monthly or managed annually (see "Tax benefit programs" on the following pages).